xizimi/PhyRec-dataset/README.md

 ## Usage Policy

-This dataset is intended for research purposes only, specifically for the evaluation of rPPG algorithms in mixed motion contexts.
+This dataset is intended for research purposes only.
 Users are required to submit a request form to access the dataset, providing a brief description of their intended research.

 ### How to Access